 Explore Gornji Grad & Donji Grad

-When you’re in for some shopping or a lunch break, you can head to Donji Grad (“Lower Town”).
-This is where you’ll find the main square, many green parks and some of the city’s best restaurants, cafés, and shops.
+When you're in for some shopping or a lunch break, you can head to Donji Grad (“Lower Town”).
+This is where you'll find the main square, many green parks, and some of the city's best restaurants, cafes, and shops.

 Visit Zagreb Cathedral

-One thing, you literally can’t miss seeing is the majestic Zagreb Cathedral in Upper Town.
 This 13th-century cathedral, with its neo-Gothic twin spires, can be seen from almost anywhere in Zagreb.
-It towers 108 m (354 ft) over the city and is not only a landmark and one of the city’s top attractions but also the tallest building in Croatia.
+It towers 108 m (354 ft) over the city and is not only a landmark and one of the city's top attractions but also the tallest building in Croatia.

-Zagreb Cathedral’s full name is the Cathedral of the Assumption of the Blessed Virgin Mary and the Saintly Kings Stephen and Ladislav (whew!).
-Luckily, if you only say “the cathedral” everyone knows what you mean.
+Zagreb Cathedral's full name is the Cathedral of the Assumption of the Blessed Virgin Mary and the Saintly Kings Stephen and Ladislav (whew!).
+Luckily, if you only say “the cathedral,” everyone knows what you mean.

 Take a Photo by The Beautiful St. Mark’s Church